sietsevdschoot/ConvertFrom-StringTable/README.md

 ## Parsing formatted tables.

-`ConvertFrom-StringTable` can parse table in various layouts.
+`ConvertFrom-StringTable` can parse tables in various layouts using the `-TableSeperators` and `-ColumnSeparators` parameters:

 ### DoubleLineTableRenderer: